alinush/alinush.github.io/_includes/refs.md

 [^MOY20]: **Stronger Notions and a More Efficient Construction of Threshold Ring Signatures**, by Alexander Munch-Hansen and Claudio Orlandi and Sophia Yakoubov, *in Cryptology ePrint Archive, Report 2020/678*, 2020, [[URL]](https://eprint.iacr.org/2020/678)

 [^MP13e]: **Hardness of {SIS} and {LWE} with Small Parameters**, by Daniele Micciancio and Chris Peikert, *in Cryptology {ePrint} Archive, Paper 2013/069*, 2013, [[URL]](https://eprint.iacr.org/2013/069)

+[^MQ23]: **Online Mergers and Applications to Registration-Based Encryption and Accumulators**, by Mahmoody, Mohammad and Qi, Wei, *in 4th Conference on Information-Theoretic Cryptography (ITC 2023)*, 2023, [[URL]](https://drops.dagstuhl.de/entities/document/10.4230/LIPIcs.ITC.2023.15)

 [^MQR22e]: **Lower Bounds for the Number of Decryption Updates in Registration-Based Encryption**, by Mohammad Mahmoody and Wei Qi and Ahmadreza Rahimi, *in Cryptology ePrint Archive, Paper 2022/1285*, 2022, [[URL]](https://eprint.iacr.org/2022/1285)